-Many newly established cooperatives are initiated by people, often with no prior business experience.
-Certain cooperatives such as agricultural and fisheries require specialist technical knowledge, which is not always available within the cooperative.
+Many newly established cooperatives are started by people with no prior business experience.
+Certain cooperatives such as agricultural and fisheries require specialist technical knowledge which is not always available within the cooperative.
 A lack of both management and technical skills by individual members undermines the chances of success.
-Lack of these skills can also contribute to tensions in the cooperative.
+Lack of these skills can also contribute to tensions within the cooperative.